 Any worldview — or, we may say, any political movement — needs not only to take power, but also to maintain power if its victory is to be permanent.
 If either is lacking, one cannot speak of lasting victory.
 Taking power depends on criticizing what exists and making promises for the future.

 This is perhaps the place to discuss this question: What is the primary difference in the claims to power of the various systems?
 This question can be answered by discussing methods of taking power.
 Marxism could, and wanted, to take power only by the path of destruction.
 In Germany, that meant destroying inner strength, subverting the military, subverting honor.
-In Russia, it mean destroying inner strength, destroying factories, destroying culture, etc. To gain power it must unleash base instincts.
+In Russia, it meant destroying inner strength, destroying factories, destroying culture, etc. To gain power it must unleash base instincts.
 If one takes power by mobilizing base instincts that are destructive, automatically and inevitably these base instincts must stay in service of this so-called revolution, which means that base instincts defend the possession of power.
 What stands in Bolshevism’s way, therefore, is not dealt with through education, through the strength of Bolshevism, but rather what stands in its way is destroyed.

 After taking power National Socialism never followed the path of destruction, but rather the path of preservation, of construction.
 What stands in its way may not be destroyed, but rather won over.
 National Socialism, therefore, was able to take power because the inner strength that it possessed captured the people and led to victory.
 It must preserve victory by using the same inner strength.
 That does not mean to ruin and destroy, but rather to educate, thus reaching the whole of the people.
 We took power with this people, and will be able to maintain our power only if we remain bound to the same people.
 Our promise was racial (völkisch), corresponding to the deepest, noblest will of the people, and we must hold to the promise in the same racial way.
 Racial promise led to victory, and the fulfillment of that racial promise guarantees the victory of the people.
 Victory, however, will never be a final condition recognized by all.
 And that is good, for a complete victory is the beginning of the end for a people.
 A worldview must exist in the real world and serve this world if it is to prove its value.